Devi Ahilya Vishwavidyalaya: Rankings

+The university participates annually in the NIRF rankings, a methodology adopted by the Ministry of Education, Government of India, to rank institutions of higher education across the country.

+In 2023, Devi Ahilya Vishwavidyalaya was accredited with an "A+" grade by the National Assessment and Accreditation Council (NAAC).

 Research

 Apart from specialized schools of studies university also conducts several research works with assistance of UGC.
 For this university have a separate committee of deans which suggest ways to streamline the entire process of Ph.D. thesis evaluation mechanism.

 The university have established a Sodha Peeth on Devi Ahilya to motivate research on regional issues.
 New postgraduate degree programmes in research on their lines of IITs/Central universities are envisaged.

 Student life

 Gyanvani FM Radio

 Gyanvani FM Radio was established in June 2006.
 It delivers educational content through radio to cross-segment of the society.

-Gyanvani is an educational FM radio station broadcasting in several cities of India.
-Gyanvani stations operate as media cooperative with day-to-day programmes being contributed by educational institutions, NGOs, government and semi-government organizations, UN agencies, ministries such as Agriculture, Environment, Health, Women and Child Welfare, Science & Technology etc. besides national-level institutions such as NCERT, NIOS and State Open Universities.

-Gyanvani, Indore is an educational FM radio station at 105.6 MHz on the premises of EMRC, Devi Ahilya Vishwavidhalaya, Indore in collaboration with IGNOU, New Delhi.
-The radio station broadcasts educational programs covering all fields of education.
-Students are involved in the production and broadcasting of radio programs.